Our Curriculum Intentions

-These intentions are set out in our Long/Medium Term planning, Subject Skills Progression Grids and Learning Values Statement.
+These intentions are set out in our Long/Medium Term planning, Subject Knowledge and Skills Progression Grids and Learning Values Statement.

 We implement a variety of flexible approaches that ensure learning is matched to the individual needs of all pupils so they can maximise progress in all parts of a lesson.
 Opportunities for rich, problem solving activities allow pupils to develop thinking in a variety of purposeful contexts.

 This approach to teaching & learning is detailed in the ‘Hambledon Way’ Document and our ‘Learning Values Map’.

 Leaders at all levels undertake a variety of monitoring activities to quality assure the provision and ensure we maximise the impact for pupils.
 Accurate self –evaluation fuels school improvement work to ensure that we continually strive for excellence.

 Impact is evidenced in Monitoring Forms, Subject Position Statements and the Self-Evaluation Form.

 Each area of the Foundation Stage curriculum has equal weighting and children are given opportunities to develop skills and knowledge in all of these areas through a wide range of activities and play.
 Through careful observation and assessment staff are able to move children on in their learning and to also encourage them to participate in identifying the next steps for their learning.